-The main advantage of the Wellness CORE Natural Grain Free Dry Dog Food formula is that it is free of artificial preservatives, colors, and flavors.
+The main advantage of the Wellness CORE Natural Grain Free Dry Dog Food formula is that it is free of artificial preservatives, colours and flavors.

-Availability of large kibble sizes is also an advantage as it makes it easier for larger breed Rottweilers to enjoy their meal.
+Availability of large kibble sizes is also an advantageous as it makes it easier for larger breed Rottweilers to enjoy their meal.